csc-training/advanced-parallel-prog/docs/09-Parallel-IO-HDF5.md

 - Default write mode for datasets is individual

+# Parallel IO with HDF5

+- Each process can define different dataspace (i.e. hyperslab) for file
+    - similarly to file view with MPI I/O

+# FIXME describe more

 # High-level API

 - For simple, serial pre- and postprocessing tasks one can use the